alexcarchiar/bank/Documentation/Documentation.md

 - class constructor
 - class string format (used when print(Card) is called)
 - class string representation used to have a quick representation of Card's attributes (it is shorter than string format)

+#### RecordPayment

+class RecordPayment(senderSSN, senderTaxCode, senderBinder, receiverSSN, receiverTaxCode, receiverBinder, paymentType, date, commission)
+All the attributes are the ones found in the RecordPayment table (see the *2.
+Relational Database* in the documentation)

+We have the following methods:

+- class constructor
+- class string format (used when print(RecordPayment) is called)
+- class string representation used to have a quick representation of RecordPayment's attributes (it is shorter than string format)